DrkWithT/Arithmetic-Eval/README.md

  3. Enter `./main <expression>` to do the math.
 		 - Example: `./main 1.5 + 2.0 x 2.5` gives `6.500000`.
  4. Enter `make clean` to remove the old executable if you want to modify and rerun this code.
- 5. Aaand rinse and repeat!
+ 5. And rinse and repeat!
 Have fun ~~debugging if something breaks~~.